What We Offer

 New York Folklore provides topical workshops, convenings, and training opportunities, both in-person and virtually.
 These include focused gatherings of artists and community representatives and professional development workshops such as Business 101 for Folk and Traditional Artists and Creatives.
 Training is developed through New York Folklore initiatives but also in response to requests from New York’s cultural communities.

 Ongoing training includes the annual New York State Folk Arts Roundtable, developed in partnership with the New York State Council on the Arts; the Critical Folklife Forum, an topical online discussion program; and the New York State Folk Arts Internship program that provides funding support for graduate students and early career professionals in the field of folk and traditional arts and culture.
 Other opportunities are developed in response to community requests.
 Please contact us for further information.

 Join Us At The Next Training

-New York Folklore’s Critical Folklife Forum: Who Owns What?: Licensing, Intellectual Property, Work for Hire, and the Law
+New York Folklore’s Critical Folklife Forum: Stewardship, Collections, and Community

 New York Folklore’s Critical Folklife Forum provides an issues-oriented presentation and discussion in the virtual realm, for folklorists and cultural specialists who work with folk and traditional culture and arts.
 In 2024, New York Folklore will be presenting a 3-part series focused on current issues in folk cultural documentation, stewardship, and artistic production.